gromacs/gromacs/docs/install-guide/index.rst

 Intel Xeon Phi
 ^^^^^^^^^^^^^^
 |Gromacs| has preliminary support for Intel Xeon Phi.
 Only symmetric
-(aka native) mode is supported. |Gromacs| is functional on Xeon Phi, but it has so far not been optimized to the same level as other architectures have.
+(aka native) mode is supported on Knights Corner, and it has so far not been optimized to the same level as other architectures.
 The performance depends among other factors on the system size, and for now the performance might not be faster than CPUs.
 Building for Xeon Phi works almost as any other Unix.
 See the instructions above for details.
 The recommended configuration is